-Set your HomePod as your default speaker for Apple TV 4K.
+Set your HomePod as your default speaker for your Apple TV 4K.
 Here's how!

 Click Video and Audio.

-- Click Default Audio Output.
+- Click Audio Output.

+- Setting your HomePod as your default audio output may take a few moments to complete.
+You can confirm that your HomePod is the default speaker by looking for a HomePod icon while adjusting your Apple TV volume.

-How to set your HomePod as your default speaker on Apple TV through the Home app on iPhone and iPad
+How to set your HomePod as your default speaker on Apple TV through the Home app

-In addition to setting up your HomePod as a default speaker directly on the Apple TV 4K, you can also use the Home app on your iPhone or iPad.
+In addition to setting up your HomePod as a default speaker directly on the Apple TV 4K, you can also use the Home app built-in to your iPhone, iPad, or Mac.

 - Launch the Home app.

-- Tap the House icon (on iPad, skip to the next step).
+- Tap the House icon (on iPad or Mac, skip to the next step).

-Tap on the name of the Room that your Apple TV is located in.
+Tap on the name of the Room that your Apple TV is assigned.

 - Tap and hold on your Apple TV.